ibm-cloud-docs/event-notifications/en-destination-sms.md

 To add a recipient number back to active list, take the following steps:

-1. Recipient needs to send `START` message back to the number from which SMS was received.
+1. The recipient must send `START` to the number from which the SMS was received.
-1. After sending `START` message, the recipient can contact their {{site.data.keyword.IBM_notm}} {{site.data.keyword.en_short}} service administrator to add the number back to subscription.
+1. After sending `START`, the recipient must contact their {{site.data.keyword.en_short}} administrator to add the number back to the subscription.

 By adding phone numbers, you represent on behalf of yourself and your company that you have properly informed the individuals, to whom the added phone numbers pertain, of their addition to this recipient list and purpose thereof, and have the required consents to do so.
 {: note}